Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 04

-I handle the App Store and Google Play paperwork, walk your team through anything new, and hand over everything in your company's name.
-Most folks keep me on a small monthly retainer; plenty don't.
+We handle the App Store and Google Play paperwork, walk your team through anything new, and hand over everything in your company's name.
+Most folks keep us on a small monthly retainer; plenty don't.
 Both are fine.

 Things people usually ask.

-Honestly, plenty don't.
-If your customers only visit once a year, a fast website with online booking probably does the job.
-Apps earn their keep when the same people come back often, when your team's in the field on phones, or when phone tag and no-shows are eating your week.
-First call's where I tell you which one fits.
-No charge, no upsell.
+Honestly, plenty of small businesses don't — and that's a totally fine answer.
+If your customers only really need to interact with your business once a year, a fast website with online booking probably handles everything you need.
+Apps really earn their keep when the same customers come back often (gyms, salons, recurring services), when your team is out in the field working off their phones, or when phone tag and no-shows are eating up your week.
+The first call is where we figure out which one actually fits.
+No charge, and no upsell.

-For most small-business apps, $30–$80 a month covers it.
-That's Google's backend bill (usually free up to a solid chunk of usage), Apple's $99/year developer fee spread out, and Stripe's normal cut on payments that flow through.
-If AI features are doing heavy lifting, budget a few extra dollars per active user per month.
-I show you the math in the quote so nothing sneaks up on you.
+For most small-business apps, somewhere between $30 and $80 a month covers it.
+That breaks down to Google's backend bill (usually free up to a healthy amount of usage), Apple's $99-per-year developer fee spread across the months, and Stripe's normal cut on any payments that flow through the app.
+If you've added AI features that are doing heavy lifting, budget a few extra dollars per active user per month.
+We lay all of this out in the quote up front so nothing sneaks up on you later.

 Let's talk

-Tell me what's slowing your business down.
-I'll tell you whether an app is the fix.
+Tell us what's slowing your business down.
+We'll tell you whether an app is the fix.

-First calls run about 20 minutes.
-You'll leave with a clearer plan.
-A quote, a recommendation, or an honest "you don't need an app for this, you need a website."
-All three happen.
+First calls run about 20 minutes — with the person who'll actually build the thing, not a salesperson.
+You'll leave with a clearer picture of what you need: a quote, a recommendation, or sometimes an honest "you don't actually need an app for this, you need a website."
+Any of those answers saves you money.

 — Quinton